magacoin/magacoin/doc/zmq.md

 any order.

-Because ZeroMQ is message oriented, subscribers receive transactions and blocks all-at-once and do not need to implement any sort of buffering or reassembly.
+Because ZeroMQ is message oriented, subscribers receive transactions and bricks all-at-once and do not need to implement any sort of buffering or reassembly.

 ## Prerequisites

-The ZeroMQ feature in Litecoin Core requires ZeroMQ API version 4.x or newer.
+The ZeroMQ feature in Magacoin Core requires ZeroMQ API version 4.x or newer.
 Typically, it is packaged by distributions as something like *libzmq3-dev*.
 The C++ wrapper for ZeroMQ is *not* needed.